AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/scheduling-with-recipient-time-zone/understanding-recipient-time-zone.md

 >[!NOTE]
 >
->Recipient Time Zone currently works **only** with email content.
+>[!UICONTROL Recipient Time Zone] currently works **only** with email content.
 It will not work for default engagement programs.

 ## Email Programs {#email-programs}